Fuel oil provides 0.7 percent of the electricity in the United States.

 Heating oil is a petroleum product primarily used in the United States to heat homes.
-Of the 107 million households in the United States, approximately 8.1 million use heating oil as their main heating fuel and the demand is highly seasonal, according to EIA.
-Most of the heating oil use occurs October through March and the area of the country most reliant on heating oil is the Northeast.
+Only 5 percent of households in United States use heating oil as their main heating fuel and the demand is highly seasonal, according to EIA.
+Most of the heating oil use occurs from October through March, with the Northeastern United States most reliant on heating oil.
 Historically, heating oil prices have fluctuated from year to year and month to month, generally being higher during the winter months when demand is higher.

 The United States has two sources of heating oil: domestic refineries and imports from foreign countries.

 Refineries produce heating oil as a part of the "distillate fuel oil" product family, which includes heating oils and diesel fuel.
 Distillate products are shipped throughout the United States by pipelines, tankers, trucks, and rail cars.
 Most imports of distillate products come from Canada, the Virgin Islands, and Venezuela.